 Clip or clipping – A story cut from a publication or a segment from a video or interview

-Conversion Ratio – The percentage of media requests or expressions of interest in an author and/or book that convert into actual coverage.
+Conversion Ratio – A term used by Smith Publicity meaning the percentage of media requests or expressions of interest in an author and/or book that convert into actual coverage.

 Cover Focus Groups – Publicists and executives at a book publicity firm who gather to assess a book cover, or select one cover from multiple options, and provide feedback and/or consensus on a group-selected cover.